asdqwe02/Case-Study-Ama/README.md

 ## Folder Structure

-For the folder and file structures of this project first I create a folder name [`CaseStudy`](./Assets/CaseStudy) inside my `Assets` folder to hold all the assets being used.
+For the folder and file structures of this project I create a folder name [`CaseStudy`](./Assets/CaseStudy) inside my `Assets` folder to hold all the assets being used.

 Inside the [`CaseStudy`](./Assets/CaseStudy) folder: